- Of Counsel

 Section I of the settlement order with YouTube requires the company to develop, implement, and maintain a system for channel owners to designate whether their content on the YouTube service is directed to children.
 The company must also provide a clear and conspicuous notice to channel owners that that their content may be subject to COPPA and that channel owners are obligated to designate such content as directed to children.
 A “channel owner” is broadly defined as anyone who uploads videos onto the service.

-In his remarks on Wednesday, FTC Chairman Joseph Simons emphasized that the settlement was meant to send a message to content uploaders to ensure their compliance with COPPA, and noted that a sweep of content owners would be conducted after the settlement had been “effective for a period of time.”
+In his remarks, FTC Chairman Joseph Simons emphasized that the settlement was meant to send a message to content uploaders to ensure their compliance with COPPA, and noted that a sweep of content owners would be conducted after the settlement had been “effective for a period of time.”
 An advance announcement of a sweep is unusual for the FTC, and must be taken seriously.
 If the FTC believes that some content is not being designated as child-directed and there is a potential COPPA violation, it can send extensive Civil Investigative Demands to companies, and potentially bring enforcement actions with fines in the many millions of dollars.
 State attorneys general also can investigate and bring suit, and have been increasingly active in COPPA enforcement.

 Wiley Rein has extensive experience helping content owners, media, and technology companies with COPPA and other privacy compliance challenges.
 Our ranks include former FTC and state AG attorneys who have led cutting edge technology investigations, and our telecom, media and technology attorneys are well-versed in online data uses and marketing.
 We handle inquiries, investigations and enforcement actions brought by the FTC and state AGs, as well as other federal agencies.
 The authors can be contacted for further assistance.